The Team Scotland 2014 Commonwealth Games Kit- PR Gold?

 Wednesday, July 23rd, 2014

-When Team Scotland’s Commonwealth Games Opening Ceremony kit was revealed in Stirling on July 6th, our PR team at Holyrood Partnership exploded into uproar – as did the rest of Scotland.
+When Team Scotland’s Commonwealth Games Opening Ceremony kit was revealed in Stirling on July 6th, our PR team at Holyrood PR exploded into uproar – as did the rest of Scotland.
 With a plethora of jokes and reaction buzzing around the subject, we wanted to take a step back to assess the controversial outfits for their worth in the PR world.

 The clashing caramel, fuchsia and turquoise colour palate, and the tartan dress designed by textile artist Jilli Blackwood, has been branded an embarrassment to Scotland and its athletes.
 The public’s reaction sparked a petition on change.org to overthrow the team’s choice which in its first two weeks was signed by 4,300 people.